h3nnn4n/neo-personal-website/website/content/posts/moving_home_to_btrfs.md

 can do a balance to fix this, and also to customize some settings.
 The following command balances the data, sets the data to be stored in a single place, and metadata to be replicated across devices:
 `btrfs balance start -dconvert=single -mconvert=raid1 /home`.
+While losing data is bad, losing btrfs metadata is equaly as bad, so we set metadata to raid1.

 Since we are using the whole 4tb disk, and a partition from another disk which is "only" 750gb, we can't do a raid1 setup for data.
+Well, actually nothing stops us, but we would only be able to use 750gb, since that is the amount that overlaps between the two devices.
+The rest would go ununsed.

-A cool thing, in my opinion, is being able to mix whole devices (without even a partition table) and partitions in the pool.
+A cool thing about this setup, in my opinion, is being able to mix whole devices (without even a partition table) and partitions in the pool.
+We could even go crazy and had a pendrive, a network mounted device, and whatever else you can imagine as part of the pool.
+It wouldn't necessarely be a good idea, but nothing is stoping us :)

 Finally we need to set the new member of our pool to be unlocked at boot.
-Just copy the `rambo` pam file and replace it with ripley.
+Just copy the `rambo` pam file and replace it with the device for ripley.
 No need to update the mount command.
 Mounting one device from the pool, automatically mounts everything.
+And a final note: Don't forget to add the `ripley` script to the pam config file like I did.

 ## Note on performance